Lesson

 Empower kids to identify ways they can motivate their mood.

-Students are learning that feelings and emotions put them in a mood.
-For example, feeling excited or cheerful puts you in an “I will” mood, while feeling frustrated or grumpy can lead to an “I won’t” mood.
-The lessons in this unit create awareness about what it means to “motivate your mood.”
-Use the fit Positivity Posters and Positive Self-Talk Coloring Pages.to remind students to use positive self-talk, then encourage them explore options to motivate their mood, such as recharging their energy, getting active, doing a fun activity, or doing something with a friend.
+This unit helps kids understand that feelings and emotions put them in a mood, and their mood influences their choices.
+The lessons in this unit will build awareness of what it means to “motivate your mood.”
+Download the Positivity Posters and Positive Self-Talk Coloring Pages to help your students understand the power of positive self-talk and choices they can make to motivate their mood, such as recharging their energy, getting active, doing a fun activity, or doing something with a friend.

 Have kids brainstorm a list of movements or exercises that start with the letter M.